jina-ai/finetuner/docs/advanced-topics/advanced-losses-optimizers-and-poolers.md

 ## Loss Functions

 Loss functions are used to calculate the quality of embeddings while training; the higher the output of the loss function, the more the parameters of the model will be updated.
-By default we use `TripletMarginLoss`, however we support many other loss function as well, including `ArcFaceLoss` and `CosFaceLoss`.
+By default we use `TripletMarginLoss`, however we support many other loss functions as well, including `ArcFaceLoss` and `CosFaceLoss`.

 ```{Important}
 Please check the [developer reference](../../api/finetuner/#finetuner.fit) to get the available options for `loss`.